JacoboGutierrez/Evil-Spotify/README.md

 # Evil Spotify
-Evil Spotify is a local music player that has no ads.
+Evil Spotify is a local music player that has no ads and features a 432hz tone Transpose switch.

 INSTALL (LINUX):
 1. cd evil-spotify-linux